alexjab/node-simple-eta/README.md

 `get()`      | Gets the ETA (the computed distance, duration and mode of transportation)

 ## The approximate distance
-The distance is the [Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry) between the starting and destination points.
+The distance used is the __computed__ [Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry) between the starting and destination points.

 ## Mode of transportation and speed
+Two modes of transportation are available at teh moment: _walking_ and _driving_.

-Approximate driving speeds are used according to the following rules:
+Approximate speeds are used according to the following rules:

 _Walking_: __4 km/h__